 Persian Nights: Sands of Wonder is the latest console port from Artifex Mundi and this time, developer So Digital.
-Unlike recent Hidden Object Games (HoGs) we have received from the team, Persian Nights: Sands of Wonder appears to be a stand-alone game which isn’t part of a bigger trilogy – something which I hope may change in the future.
-With the nice steady flow of HoGs, it’s sometimes a little difficult to spot or hope for much in terms of innovation due to there being only so much which could possibly be changed; However, I was more than impressed with what we got this time around, even if the main story is a little shorter than usual.
+Unlike recent Hidden Object Games (HoGs) we have received from the team, Persian Nights: Sands of Wonder appears to be a stand-alone game that isn’t part of a bigger trilogy – something which I hope may change in the future.
+With the nice steady flow of HoGs, it’s sometimes a little difficult to spot or hope for much in terms of innovation due to there being only so much which could possibly be changed; however, I was more than impressed with what we got this time around, even if the main story is a little shorter than usual.

 Persian Nights: Sands of Wonder is, obviously, set within the majestic lands of Persia at a time of great uncertainty.
-Ominous clouds have settled over the land as the good king, Badiya, is fatally ill and too weak to help protect his subjects from the demonic Grand Vizier Zaved and his evil agenda.
-To make matters worse, there also appears to be a shadowy disease which has appeared out of nowhere as it engulfs the land and begins to drown the land in darkness.
+Ominous clouds have settled over the land as the good king, named Badiya, is fatally ill and too weak to help protect his subjects from the demonic Grand Vizier Zaved and his evil agenda.
+To make matters worse, there also appears to be a shadowy disease that has appeared out of nowhere as it engulfs the land and begins to drown the land in darkness.

 Tara, our talented apothecary protagonist, has set out on her own in order to find the cause of the plague with hopes of preventing it from spreading any further.
 Thankfully, Tara isn’t on her own for long as she meets up with a mysterious acrobatic swordsman called Darius and a rather derpy genie who goes by the name of Minu.
 Our three protagonists must stick together as they venture out to both take on the evil Zaved and ultimately put an end to this demonic event!
 The unlikely trio will travel across various lands and take on a number of puzzles through both the Hidden Object variety, inventory puzzles and standard puzzles.
 Persian Nights: Sands of Wonder, however, is very light on the customary Hidden Object scenes.